funkadelic83/liri-node-app/README.md

 example:
 node liri movie-this forrest gump

+### To perform a search based on the contents of the "random.txt" file:
+node liri do-what-it-says

 LIRI requires the following packages, which are listed in the project's package.JSON file:
 * Axios 0.18.0 (to search OMDB for movies, or Bands In Town to search for concerts)